David Y. Chang | Chair and Professor: Painting, Drawing and Visual Arts Education

 An active curator, he has organized exhibitions in the US and Europe.
 Professor Patel helped establish FIU’s Miami Beach Urban Studios (MBUS) as a Junior Cultural Anchor in Miami Beach in 2012.
 At MBUS he has organized solo and group exhibitions of artists based in the North America, Europe, and Asia.
 In 2007, he produced the British Art Council-funded and multi-sited project Mixing It Up: Queering Curry Mile and Currying Canal Street in England.
 He assisted on a number of contemporary art exhibitions, symposia publications and feature films while working in NYC from 1998 to 2005 at the Whitney Museum of American Art, Clinica Estetico, Magnet Entertainment, and the New Museum of Contemporary Art.

 Dr. Patel has been assistant professor in contemporary art and critical theory since 2011.
 He is also an affiliate faculty member of both the Center for Women and Gender Studies and the African and African American diaspora program.
-The director of the MFA program since 2012, he co-launched the MFA in visual arts curatorial practice program in 2013 with Jacek Kolasiński.
+The director of the MFA program from 2012 to 2017, he co-launched the MFA in visual arts curatorial practice program in 2013 with Jacek Kolasiński.
 He received his BA in art history with distinction from Yale University, New Haven, CT and his PhD from the University of Manchester in England.

 Clive King | Professor Emeritus: Drawing